JustKordy/AviaConnector-ts-SDK/README.md

 - Nothing triggers handlers: verify the client sends `{"type":"<event>","data":{...}}` as JSON text.
 - `push()` not reaching clients: clients must first `subscribe` to that stream.
 - Auth close code 1008: your `validateAuth` returned false; send a proper `{"type":"auth","token":"..."}` first.
+- Not receiving data: check if the simulator is connected using `server.isSimulatorConnected()`

 ---